Firsts

 To the quiet listeners and brave warriors reading this, today’s reflection is about something we all face at different points in our live.
 I am referring to stepping out into the unknown.
 This post is especially meaningful because it captures a moment in time when I was learning to face my fears, take chances, and embrace who I was, flaws and all.

 Editor’s note: While this post was written on February 8th, 2014, it was never officially published.
 I am sharing it now [on May 31st, 2025] as it was originally intended.
-A post of honest, raw, and full of growth.
-Since then, I update it periodically to reflect my continued journey and insights.
-This keeps its spirit alive and relevant.
+This post continues to evolve as I do.
+It’s updated to reflect growth, gratitude, and perspective gained since then.

 Although it’s hard to believe, this week brought many firsts for me.
 I made a conscious effort to step out of my comfort zone and experience life more fully.
 It all started with an important group interview.
 Something I hadn’t done before.
 But here’s what I’m learning that the courage to try matters more than the outcome.
 Whether I succeeded or stumbled, my value wasn’t tied to how I performed in that room.
 And neither does yours.
 Our worth isn’t something we earn through achievements.
 It’s something we already carry with us.
 Sometimes, we just forget to see it.